The Wilderness

 now and for ever.
 Amen.

-be among you and remain with you forever.
-Amen.
+The blessing of the one, holy, and undivided Trinity be upon you and remain with you forever.

 People | Thanks be to God. |